Map-Rank/residat-front-office/README.md

 ## Introduction 🌟

 Residat is a digital platform designed to enhance community resilience by providing access to climate risk information in Cameroon.
-It leverages drone data and citizen science reports to visualize climate risks through interactive GIS dashboards.
+It leverages spatial data and citizen science reports to visualize climate risks through interactive GIS dashboards.
 The platform offers a suite of features including:

 - Visualization Dashboards: Interactive maps and graphs for understanding local climate risks and stakeholder activities.
 - Community Intelligence: A repository for stakeholders to publish, manage, and interact with climate adaptation reports.